Minamoto no Yoritomo

 Yoritomo was the son of Minamoto no Yoshitomo and belonged to Seiwa Genji's prestigious Kawachi Genji family.
-After setting himself the rightful heir of the Minamoto clan, he led his clan against the Taira clan from his capital in Kamakura, beginning the Genpei War in 1180.
-After five years of war, he finally defeated the Taira clan in the Battle of Dan-no-ura in 1185.
-Yoritomo thus established the supremacy of the warrior samurai caste and the first shogunate (bakufu) at Kamakura, beginning the feudal age in Japan, which lasted until the mid-19th century.
+After successfully maneuvering himself to the position of rightful heir of the Minamoto clan, he led his clan against the Taira from his capital in Kamakura, beginning the Genpei War in 1180.
+After five years of civil war, the Minamoto clan finally defeated the Taira in the Battle of Dan-no-ura in 1185.
+Yoritomo established the supremacy of the samurai caste and the first shogunate (bakufu) which was to be centered around Kamakura, thus beginning the feudal age in Japan, which lasted until the 17th century.

-Early Life
+Early life

-Yoritomo was the third son of Minamoto no Yoshitomo, heir of the Minamoto (Seiwa Genji) clan, and his official wife, Yura-Gozen, daughter of Fujiwara no Suenori, head of Atsuta Shrine and a member of the illustrious Fujiwara clan.
+Yoritomo was the third son of Minamoto no Yoshitomo, heir of the Minamoto (Seiwa Genji) clan, and his official wife, Yura-Gozen, daughter of Fujiwara no Suenori, High Priest of Atsuta Shrine and a member of the powerful Fujiwara clan.
 Yoritomo was born in the family villa, on the western side of Atsuta Shrine, in Atsuta, Nagoya, Owari Province (present-day Seigan-ji).
-At that time Yoritomo's grandfather Minamoto no Tameyoshi was the head of the minamoto.
+At the time, his grandfather Minamoto no Tameyoshi was the head of the Minamoto clan.
 His childhood name was Oniwakamaru (鬼武丸).
 He was a descendant of Emperor Seiwa.

 In 1156, factional divisions in the court erupted into open warfare within the capital.
 The cloistered Emperor Toba and his son Emperor Go-Shirakawa sided with the son of Fujiwara regent Fujiwara no Tadazane, Fujiwara no Tadamichi as well as Taira no Kiyomori (heir of the Taira clan at the time), while Cloistered Emperor Sutoku sided with Tadazane's younger son, Fujiwara no Yorinaga.
 This is known as the Hōgen Rebellion.

 The Minamoto clan were split.
 The head of the clan, Tameyoshi, sided with Sutoku.
 However, his son, Yoshitomo (father of Yoritomo), sided with Toba and Go-Shirakawa, as well as Kiyomori.
 In the end, the supporters of Go-Shirakawa won the civil war, thus ensuring victory for Yoshitomo and Kiyomori.
 Sutoku was placed under house arrest, and Yorinaga was fatally wounded in battle.
 Tameyoshi was executed by the forces of Yoshitomo.
 Nonetheless, Go-Shirakawa and Kiyomori were ruthless, and Yoshitomo found himself as the head of the Minamoto clan, while Yoritomo became the heir.

 Yoritomo and the Minamoto clan descended from the imperial family on his father's side.
 Nonetheless, in Kyoto, the Taira clan, now under the leadership of Kiyomori, and the Minamoto clan, under the leadership of Yoshitomo, began to factionalize again.

-Four years later, Kiyomori supported Fujiwara no Michinori, also known as Shinzei.
-However, Yoshitomo supported Fujiwara no Nobuyori.
-This was known as the Heiji Rebellion.
-Nonetheless, the Minamoto were not well prepared, and the Taira took control of Kyoto.
-Shinzei's mansion was attacked by the Taira; Shinzei escaped, only to be captured and decapitated shortly thereafter.
-The Taira then burned the ex-emperor's palace, defeating the Minamoto.
-Yoshitomo fled the capital but was later betrayed and executed by a retainer.
+Four years later, Fujiwara no Nobuyori made request for a greater position in the government, Ex-Emperor Go-Shirakawa denied the request under the advisement of the Taira backed Fujiwara no Michinori (Also known as Shinzei).
+This led to Nobuyori joining forces with Yoshitomo and the Minamoto clan to prepare for a coup d'état.
+This would spark the conflict known as the Heiji rebellion.